Pinafore/cl1-hw/lm/readme.md

 FAQ
 --------
+*Q: Why are there two passes over the data?*

+A: The first pass establishes the vocabulary, the second pass accumulates the counts.
+You could in theory do it in one pass, but it gets much more complicated.

 *Q: What if the counts of \<s\> and \<\/s\> fall below the threshold?*

 A: They should always be included in the vocabulary.

+*Q: What happens when I try to take the log of zero?*

+A: Return kNEG\_INF instead.

+*Q: Do I tune the hyperparameters for interpolation, discount, etc.?*

+A: No, that's not part of this assignment.